SuperiorSam22/Angular_Moviex-/README.md

 ### Prerequisites

-- Node.js and npm installed on your local machine
+- Node.js and npm installed on your local machine (I've used v16.20.2)

 ### Installation